dji-sdk/Guidance-SDK/doc/Guides/RunExample/runExample.md

 # Run examples

+*In case of any mistake or bug, please report to us using Github issue or DJI forum or email.
+You are welcome to send your pull request helping us fix issue.
+However, all pull requests related to document must follow the [document style](https://github.com/dji-sdk/Guidance-SDK/issues/3)*

+---

 Guidance SDK have provided examples to get data from Guidance system.
 This section guides you how to execute these examples.

 ## Run USB example in Linux